 Defensible VOC Monitoring Reduces Risk for Oil and Gas Client in Colorado

-Quandary Consultants, LLC a Colorado-based consultant used a network of VOC monitors and secure Cloud-based interface to deliver defensible and actionable air quality data to help an oil and gas client to protect nearby communities and comply with Senate Bill 19-181.
+Quandary Consultants, LLC, a Colorado-based consultant, used a network of VOC monitors and a cloud-based interface to deliver defensible and actionable air quality data.

-On April 16, 2019, Governor Polis signed into law Senate Bill 19-181, the most sweeping and progressive oil and gas legislation passed since the boom in hydraulic fracturing in the United States.
-SB 19-181 directs the Colorado Oil & Gas Conservation Commission (COGCC) to “regulate the development and production of the natural resources of oil and gas in the state of Colorado in a manner that protects public health, safety, and welfare, including protection of the environment and wildlife resources.”
-In response, the Colorado Department of Public Health and Environment (CDPHE) and the Colorado Air Quality Control Commission (AQCC) require operators to comply with site-specific air quality protection measures, including continuous air emission monitoring to eliminate or minimize air emissions to help protect communities near oil and gas facilities.
-Effective October 17, 2019 all drilling permits within 2,000 feet of occupied buildings are required to comply with SB 19-181 regulations.
+On April 16, 2019, Governor Polis signed into law Senate Bill 19-181, the most sweeping and progressive oil and gas legislation passed since the boom in hydraulic fracturing.
+SB 19-181 directs the Colorado Oil and Gas Conservation Commission to “regulate the development and production of the natural resources of oil and gas in the state of Colorado in a manner that protects public health, safety, and welfare, including protection of the environment and wildlife resources.”
+In response, the Colorado Department of Public Health and Environment and the Colorado Air Quality Control Commission require operators to comply with site-specific air quality protection measures, including continuous air emission monitoring to eliminate or minimize air emissions to help protect communities near oil and gas facilities.
+Effective October 17, 2019, all drilling permits within 2,000 feet of occupied buildings are required to comply with SB 19-181 regulations.

-Quandary was approached by an existing oil and gas client to conduct continuous air quality monitoring for volatile organic compounds (VOC) near two of the client’s drilling and production operations in northeastern Colorado.
+Quandary was approached by an existing oil and gas client to conduct continuous air quality monitoring for VOCs near two of the client’s drilling and production operations in northeastern Colorado.
 The client had solicited several monitoring proposals and ultimately selected Quandary as their approach offered cost-effective and reliable 24/7 fenceline air monitoring with real-time data access and storage through Aeroqual Cloud, an easy-to-use secure web-based interface.

 If you’d like to know more about this case study, or to discuss your air monitoring requirements, please get in touch.